 Even more important is the experience and knowledge that a lawyer can bring to this process.
 We have been through probate court and estate fights with other clients.
 We have seen the traps and pitfalls that can arise after a death.
 We ask the right questions, make you think about the right scenarios and defuse problems before they arise.
 It’s heartbreaking to watch family members turn on each other in a dispute over an inheritance.
 Don’t let your family end up at each others throats because no one ever asked you the right questions.

 Have you thought about what happens to you if you are incapacitated or hospitalized?
 Does your will or trust account for one of your heirs passing before you do?
 Will your plan work if you and your spouse die simultaneously?
-These, and more, are serious questions that a lawyer will be sure to answer, but that are often not covered by generic estate plans.
+These, and more, are serious questions that are often not covered by generic estate plans.
+However, our thorough trust and estate planning attorneys will be sure to introduce these topics.

 How do I avoid “death taxes”?